 Specifying the model: language/API

 This is what users will use to specify their models.
-Most frameworks will let
+Most frameworks will let users

-some others — why don’t I just say it — Stan
+some others — why don’t I just say it — Stan rolls their own

 The main question here is what language you think is best for users to specify models in: any sufficiently popular host language (such as Python) will reduce the learning curve for users and make the framework easier to develop and maintain, but a creating your own language allows you to introduce helpful abstractions for your framework’s particular use case (as Stan does, for example).